yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

    fix 3 boundary langevin/gjf 10.0 10.0 1.0 699483
    fix 1 all langevin/gjf 10.0 100.0 100.0 48279 vel vfull method 4
+   fix 2 all langevin/gjf 10.0 10.0 1.0 26488 method 7 0.95

 Description
 """""""""""

-Apply a Langevin thermostat as described in :ref:`(Gronbech-Jensen-2024) <Gronbech-Jensen-2024>` to a group of atoms which models an interaction with a background implicit solvent.
-As described in the papers cited below, the purpose of this method is to enable longer timesteps to be used (up to the numerical stability limit of the integrator), while still producing the correct Boltzmann distribution of atom positions.
+Apply a Langevin thermostat as described in :ref:`(Gronbech-Jensen-2020) <Gronbech-Jensen-2020>` to a group of atoms which models an interaction with a background implicit solvent.
+As described in the papers cited below, the GJ methods provide exact diffusion, drift, and Boltzmann sampling for linear systems for any time step within the stability limit.
+The purpose of this set of methods is therefore to significantly improve statistical accuracy at longer time steps compared to other thermostats.

 The current implementation provides the user with the option to output the velocity in one of two forms: *vfull* or *vhalf*.
+The option *vhalf* outputs the 2GJ half-step velocity given in :ref:`Gronbech Jensen/Gronbech-Jensen
+<Gronbech-Jensen-2019>`; for linear systems, this velocity is shown to not
+have any statistical errors for any stable time step.
 The option *vfull* outputs the on-site velocity given in :ref:`Gronbech-Jensen/Farago
 <Gronbech-Jensen-Farago>`; this velocity is shown to be systematically lower
 than the target temperature by a small amount, which grows quadratically with the timestep.
-The option *vhalf* outputs the 2GJ half-step velocity given in :ref:`Gronbech Jensen/Gronbech-Jensen
-<Gronbech-Jensen-2019>`; for linear systems, this velocity is shown to not
-have any statistical errors for any stable time step.
 An overview of statistically correct Boltzmann and Maxwell-Boltzmann sampling of true on-site and true half-step velocities is given in :ref:`Gronbech-Jensen-2020 <Gronbech-Jensen-2020>`.

-This fix allows the use of any of the GJ methods as listed in :ref:`Gronbech-Jensen-2020 <Gronbech-Jensen-2020>`.
+This fix allows the use of several GJ methods as listed in :ref:`Gronbech-Jensen-2020 <Gronbech-Jensen-2020>`.
-The GJ-VII method is described in :ref:`Finkelstein <Finkelstein>`.
+The GJ-VII method is described in :ref:`Finkelstein <Finkelstein>` and GJ-VIII is described in :ref:`Gronbech-Jensen-2024 <Gronbech-Jensen-2024>`.
 The implementation follows the splitting form provided in Eqs.
 (24) and (25) in :ref:`Gronbech-Jensen-2024 <Gronbech-Jensen-2024>`, including the application of Gaussian noise values, per the description in